rasgointelligence/RasgoTransforms/docs/accelerators/lead_scoring.md

-# SFDC Lead Scoring
+# Salesforce Lead Scoring

-This accelerator builds a dataset to do lead scoring using Salesforce data
+Salesforce tracks individuals through multiple relationship stages, including contact, lead, and opportunity.
+This accelerator joins each Salesforce object together, producing a single table with one row per individual so that you can quickly apply a lead scoring model or other insight.

 ## Parameters